timbslr/customasm-syntax-highlighting/README.md

 This extension has some requirements in order to work properly:

 - All ruledef's and subruledef's have to be described in exactly a single line of code.
 Multiple lines per rule will break the semantic syntax highlighting
+- If you change the "ruleDefinitions" or "customasmRuleDefinitions", please restart the extension